wkiri/MDW-handwritten/README.md

 python3 create_MDW_image.py <number> <writer>
 ```

-Omit the writer id to get a randomly chosen writer.
+* Omit the writer id to get a randomly chosen writer.
+* Use `-s <seed>` to specify the random number generator seed.
+* By default, a random writer is chosen from
+  `resources/writers-all-test.csv`.
+See the `-w` option to specify a
+  different source (like `resources/writers-all-train.csv`).

 More examples of different writers producing the number 12345: